Dangertrip/LiBis/README.md

 Run mcall for mapped bams or not
 ### -plot, --plot
 Generate the final report or not
+### -module, --MOABSmodule
+Run LiBis as MOABS module.
+Please only apply this when integrating LiBis to MOABS.
 ### -nc, --nocheck
 Skip the checking step for result folders.
 Using this parameter may rewrite the previous results.
+### -bu, --bamu
+Given processed bam file contains unmapped reads.
+Only use with -bam is open.
+### -gz, --gzip
+Temporary files are in gz format.
 ### -fullmode, --fullmode
 Keep all temp files.